 Cadiz is an ancient city founded by the Phoenicians in 1104 BC.
 It is one of the oldest continuously inhabited cities in Europe.
 It has an important University and a major port.
 It competes with other major cities like Malaga or Granada without having reached its full potential.
 We should not forget that Malaga, now a major tourist city with all its famous museums and great cultural attractions, was a run-down city 25 years ago.
 Like many European cities, Cadiz is undergoing a major facelift as it happened to Sevilla and Cordoba decades before.

-The secret in property is always to get there first.
+The secret in property is always to get there first and make sure it is free from encumbrances by seeking lawyer’s help with estate planning cases.You can also seek the help of attorneys for estate planning to ensure property is free from all kind of encumbrances.
 The old saying “If you see a bandwagon it is too late to jump on it” is very true, particularly when it comes to property investment.

 What about rental yields in Cadiz?
 The answer to this question is a little more complex than, say, if we were talking about rental yields in Sevilla or Granada.
 The main reason is that when talking about a rental market and its relevant yields of return Cadiz does not have one market but several different markets.
 These will yield different rates of return and each investor should consider which one suits him better.